Healthcare Administration has a huge impact on how our healthcare organizations run behind the scenes.

 The MBA in Healthcare Administration prepares you with the expertise you need to address the challenges that face our healthcare system.
 You can take courses online, in-person at our main campus in Mequon, WI, or at one of our off-site centers.

 Prof. Hollander shared what sets apart Concordia University’s MBA program.
 He said, “Unlike other programs, our faculty is not full-time.
 We utilize practitioners who are experts in the field to instruct these courses.
 These instructors bring in the industry experience and additional knowledge that is value-adding for our students.
 Our instructors are respected content experts in their field.
-They apply their experience and knowledge from the office and field directly into the classroom experience.
+They apply their experience and knowledge from the office and field directly to the classroom experience.
 That you can’t put a price on.”

 Outcomes: What skills will an MBA in Healthcare Administration give me?